 In order to ensure that University personnel has access to the current computing technology required to fulfill the responsibilities of their jobs, the “Computer Lifecycle Replacement Program” was instituted in 2003.
-The program provides for scheduled replacement of computers for full-time faculty, full-time staff, eligible permanent percentage of time staff, and computing laboratory facilities every 60 months.
+The program provides for scheduled replacement of computers for full-time faculty, full-time staff, and specified computing laboratory facilities every 60 months.

 Eligibility for the program is determined by the Information Technology Division’s Assistant Vice President of Technical Support Services in accordance with this policy which is reviewed annually by the Vice President of Information Technology in collaboration with the University’s Vice Presidents and Academic Deans.